The address of the club is:-

 Here's a link to the ebu page about the changes, and this is their new summary of announcing and alerting.

-TGIF again.
-Since Friday 28 March (7pm to 9:30ish) Friday bridge sessions have resumed.
-They're run by Irene Johnston (phone 01422 347775), and hosted, with advice and discussion as necessary.
-They're aimed at learners, beginners and those who have not played for a bit, though several experienced players will attend too.
-It's the ideal entry format into playing duplicate at club level: No Fear Bridge!
+Friday bridge sessions, generally run by Irene Johnston (phone 01422 347775), are hosted, with advice and discussion as necessary.
+They're aimed at learners, beginners and those who have not played for a bit.

 Do contact Mick for more information if you're interested on 01484 713677, or by email to firstname.lastname@example.org.
 He will of course also be playing regularly at the club, currently on Thursdays.